 Reconstituting the same medication differently within the walls of one hospital, where staff, wards, pumps, and everything else is shared—not to mention hectic—is one of the most unnecessary safety risks a veterinary practice can take.

-One simple best practice: Create a single standard for reconstituting medications at your center.
+One simple best practice: Create a single standard for reconstituting medications at your organization.

 💊 Sometimes We Carry Multiple Formulations

 A safety expert would first ask: Do you really need multiple formulations of the same drug?
 Is the benefit worth the (even remote) risk of overdosing and harming a patient?
 Most of the time this is another safety risk we're taking for little or no reason.

 Still, it may be absolutely necessary in some cases.
 Before hospitals adopt Instinct, products or codes are often named based on what makes sense for billing.
 For example, at many veterinary hospitals, there is one code for “Hydromorphone injection.”